Herman-Adu/strapi-next-monorepo-v2/DEVELOPMENT_WORKFLOW.md

 - "Browserslist data is 7 months old" - Cosmetic, update with `npx update-browserslist-db@latest`
 - Sentry config deprecation - Will be addressed in future update

+**⚠️ MANDATORY WORKFLOW RULE:**

+**🟢 GREEN TICK BEFORE PROCEEDING 🟢**

+Never move to the next step until the build completes successfully with no errors.
+This is non-negotiable:

+1. Make code changes
+2. **Run `yarn build` (or `yarn build:ui` for frontend-only changes)**
+3. **Wait for build completion**
+4. **✅ Verify green tick / "Done in X.XXs" / successful exit**
+5. **ONLY THEN** proceed to commit
+6. Commit changes
+7. Push to GitHub immediately
+8. Repeat for next feature/fix

+**Why this workflow is critical:**

+- **Small, safe commits**: Each commit is verified to work
+- **Minimal rollback risk**: Only need to revert 1 commit if something fails
+- **Clean history**: Every commit in main is guaranteed to build
+- **Fast debugging**: Know exactly which change broke the build
+- **Team safety**: Never push broken code to shared branches

+**If build fails:**

+- ❌ DO NOT commit
+- ❌ DO NOT move to next feature
+- ❌ DO NOT push to GitHub
+- ✅ Fix the errors immediately
+- ✅ Re-run `yarn build`
+- ✅ Only proceed when you see the green tick

 **Build must pass before:**

 - Creating commits
 - Merging to main branch
 - Deploying to staging/production
+- Moving to next task or feature

 ---